 Designed specifically for the Scripps Fellows, seminars address issues common to environmental reporting and engage fellows and area experts in a constructive dialogue.
 The seminars also acquaint participants with the extensive environmental resources available on campus and in the surrounding community.

 University resources include the Cooperative Institute for Research in Environmental Science, the Environmental Studies Program, the Natural Resources Law Center, the Center of the American West, and the Natural Hazards Center.
 Boulder is also home to a branch of the National Oceanic and Atmospheric Administration and the National Center for Atmospheric Research.

-Fellows will take field trips in the Boulder/Denver area and beyond.
-Destinations include the University of Colorado's Mountain Research Station, the National Center for Atmospheric Research, and the National Renewable Energy Laboratory.
+Fellows will take field trips in the Boulder/Denver area and beyond, depending on their interests.
+Destinations may include the University of Colorado's Mountain Research Station, the National Center for Atmospheric Research, and the National Renewable Energy Laboratory.